 Stratigraphic units mapped on the new bedrock geologic map are outlined on the map Legend and the Stratigraphic Column.
 The boundaries separating the various map units were selected to reflect 1) prominent lithologic changes, 2) fossils when available, and 3) major regional unconformities and/or disconformities.
-The bedrock stratigraphic nomenclature and correlation of the Devonian for this map follow the stratigraphic framework proposed by Witzke and others (1988).
+The bedrock stratigraphic nomenclature and correlation follow the stratigraphic framework proposed by Witzke and others (1988) for the Devonian strata, and Witzke (1992) for the Silurian deposits of the map.
 The thickness of each map unit was derived from well penetrations within and surrounding the map area.
 However, variations in thickness occur for each unit across the map area.

-Six bedrock formations, in descending order, the Devonian Lithograph City, Coralville, Little Cedar, Pinicon Ridge, Otis and Bertram formations, comprise the bedrock surface of the map area.
+Seven bedrock formations, in descending order, the Lithograph City, Coralville, Little Cedar, Pinicon Ridge, Otis and Bertram formations of the Devonian and the LaPorte City Formation of Silurian comprise the bedrock surface of the map area.
 However, the Otis and Bertram formations are not differentiated in the map because of their lithological similarity and distribution restriction.
 The general lithologic features and thickness of each bedrock mapping unit are briefly described as follows: